Billie Giles-Corti, Director Urban Futures Enabling Capability Platform, RMIT University, Melbourne, Australia

-Professor Billie Giles-Corti is a Redmond Barry Distinguished Professor and National Health and Medical Research Council (NHMRC) Senior Principal Research Fellow at the University of Melbourne.
-She directs the McCaughey VicHealth Community Wellbeing Unit in the Centre for Health Equity.
-For over two decades, she and a multi-disciplinary research team have been studying the impact of the built environment on health and wellbeing; and she currently leads an NHMRC Centre of Research Excellence in Healthy Liveable Communities established in 2014.
+Professor Billie Giles-Corti is a Distinguished Professor at RMIT University and Director of its Urban Futures Enabling Capability Platform.
+She is a National Health and Medical Research Council (NHMRC) Senior Principal Research Fellow and directs the Centre for Urban Research’s Healthy Liveable Cities Research Group at RMIT’s Centre for Urban Research.
+Prior to joining RMIT in 2017, she was a Redmond Barry Distinguished Professor at the University of Melbourne and Director of the McCaughey VicHealth Community Wellbeing Unit.
+For over two decades, she and a multi-disciplinary research team have been studying the impact of the built environment on health and wellbeing.
+Professor Giles-Corti currently leads an NHMRC Centre of Research Excellence in Healthy Liveable Communities established in 2014; which works closely with local, national and global policy-makers and practitioners.
 She has published over 300 articles, book chapters and reports, and by citations, is ranked in the top 1% of researchers in her field globally.
-She is an Honorary Fellow of both the Planning Institute of Australia and the Public Health Association, a Fulbright Scholar and an NHMRC Elizabeth Blackburn Fellow as the top ranked female in public health in 2015.
-In 2017, she will take up a position at the Royal Melbourne Institute for Technology (RMIT) as its Urban Futures Enabling Capability Platform Director, where her role will be to bring together multi-disciplinary research teams to help solve complex urban problem.
+She is an Honorary Fellow of both the Planning Institute of Australia and the Public Health Association, a Fulbright Scholar and in 2016, was awarded an NHMRC Elizabeth Blackburn Fellowship as the top ranked female fellow in public health in 2015.

 « Go Back